FORTEO- teriparatide injection, solution

 Instruct patients and caregivers who administer FORTEO on how to properly use the delivery device (refer to User Manual), to properly dispose of needles, and not to share their prefilled delivery device with other patients.
 Instruct patients and caregivers who administer FORTEO that the contents of the delivery device should not be transferred to a syringe.

-Inform patients that each FORTEO delivery device can be used for up to 28 days.
+Inform patients that each FORTEO delivery device can be used up to 28 days after first use.
 After the 28-day use period, instruct patients to discard the FORTEO delivery device, even if it still contains some unused solution.
 Instruct patients not to use FORTEO after the expiration date printed on the delivery device and packaging.

 Marketed by: Lilly USA, LLC